 P661L12:

-The Feedback Segment Retransmission Bitmap field indicates the requested feedback segments of a VHT Compressed Beamforming report information
+The Feedback Segment Retransmission Bitmap field indicates the requested feedback segments of VHT compressed beamforming feedback

 P671L27:

-The Feedback Segment Retransmission Bitmap subfield indicates the requested feedback segments of an HE compressed beamforming report.
+The Feedback Segment Retransmission Bitmap subfield indicates the requested feedback segments of an HE compressed beamforming/CQI report.

 P820L1

-The Compressed Beamforming Report field has the structure defined in Table 9-116 (Compressed Beamforming Report field), where Na is the number of angles used for the CMMG compressed beamforming feedback matrix.
+The CMMG Compressed Beamforming Report field has the structure defined in Table 9-116 (CMMG Compressed Beamforming Report field), where Na is the number of angles used for the CMMG compressed beamforming feedback matrix.

-Table 9-116—Compressed Beamforming Report field
+Table 9-116—CMMG Compressed Beamforming Report field

 P820L37:

 Ns is the number of subcarriers for which the CMMG compressed beamforming feedback matrix is sent back to the CMMG beamformer.
 Ns is a function of the Channel Width and Grouping subfields in the CMMG MIMO Control field.
-Table 9-117 (Subcarrier indices for which a compressed beamforming feedback matrix is sent back) lists Ns, the exact subcarrier indices and their order for which the compressed beamforming feedback matrix is sent back.
-No padding is present between angles in the CMMG compressed beamforming report information, even if they correspond to different subcarriers.
+Table 9-117 (Subcarrier indices for which a compressed beamforming feedback matrix is sent back) lists Ns, the exact subcarrier indices and their order for which the CMMG compressed beamforming feedback matrix is sent back.
+No padding is present between angles in the CMMG Compressed Beamforming Report field, even if they correspond to different subcarriers.
 If the length of the CMMG Compressed Beamforming Report field is not an integral multiple of 8 bits, up to 7 0s are appended to the end of the field to make its size an integral multiple of 8 bits.

 P823L39/50: